I do not have a protective order against the abuser and s/he has not been convicted of any crime. Can s/he have a gun?

 - s/he has been found to be “mentally incompetent” by a court.3

 Even if none of these situations apply, you can still make a plan for your safety.
-See our Safety Tips page for more information.
+See our Safety Planning page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 To find a shelter or an advocate at a local program, please visit the MS Advocates and Shelters page.

 For additional information on gun laws in Mississippi, you can go to the Giffords Law Center.